confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-6"></a>Create Datagen Connectors for Users and Stocks

 The next step is to produce sample data using the Datagen Source connector.
-We will create two Datagen Source connectors.
+You will create two Datagen Source connectors.
 One connector will send sample user data to **users_topic** and the other connector will send sample stock data to **stocks_topic**.

-1. First, we will create the connector that will send data to **users_topic**.
+1. First, you will create the connector that will send data to **users_topic**.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Click on the **Datagen Source** icon.

 <div align="center" padding=25px>
     <img src="images/connectors.png" width=75% height=75%>